-Rightly so, if you are “in” a “relation-ship” with a “partner” that “supports” you financially, and contributes to the “expenses” of the “household” (all of which are business-related terms), then you should not be claiming full benefits because “household-income” may be higher than you have likely disclosed.
+Rightly so, if you are “in” a “relation-ship” with a “partner” that “supports” you financially, and contributes to the “expenses” of the “household”.
+In such a case you should not be claiming full benefits because “household-income” may be higher than you have likely disclosed.
 [Did you notice all of the "business-related" terminology?]

 Note the words.
 Words have power.
 If we remove the “S” from the end of WORDS and place it at the beginning, we now have a SWORD.

 As the saying goes…. “the pen is mightier than the sword”

 So, top tip – be very careful what you say, and be very careful of the words you use.
 Always ask those questioning you, what they mean by the use of certain words, and get those “meanings” put in writing BEFORE you decide to use them in your answers!

 And BEWARE the DWP/HMRC staff member that completes forms for you!
 Don't be afraid to cross out certain words before signing.

 Upon reflection it appears that the DWP, on behalf of HMRC, are not interested in the truth; they are merely interested in reducing benefit payments for which staff no-doubt receive a bonus – a potential conflict of interest one might say!